FunctionPoint/AoC2024/README.md

 ### Day 3: Mull It Over

 Made a full parser, iso using regular expressions to simplify the task.
-Because that is wat SmallJS is buit on :-).
+Because that is wat SmallJS is built on :-).

 ### Day 4: Ceres search